 Pilot Ted Lawson, writing in Thirty Seconds Over Tokyo, his 1943 account of the raid, described Doolittle’s takeoff:

 Task Force 16 had accomplished its mission.
-Within minutes the carriers and cruisers reversed course and headed back toward Pearl Harbor at twenty-five knots.
+Within minutes the carriers and cruisers reversed course and headed back toward Pearl Harbor at 25 knots.

 Jimmy Doolittle was on his way.
 His B-25 whipped along over the Pacific Ocean, barely forty feet above the waves.
 Flying at a fuel-conserving 150 miles per hour, the plane would reach land at about midday.

 Flying independently, the 16 B-25s stretched out in a ragged line some two hundred miles long.
-They pushed against twenty-mile-an-hour headwinds.
+They pushed against 20-mile-an-hour headwinds.
 Shifts in the winds scattered them.

 The planes were to go in as lone raiders.
 Three of those following Doolittle would hit the northern sector of Tokyo, three the central sector, and three the southern sector.
 Three others would strike Kanagawa, Yokohama, and the Yokosuka Navy Yard.
 The last three bombers would hit targets in Nagoya, Osaka, and Kobe.

 A few minutes before noon, Doolittle’s plane crossed the coast about eighty miles northeast of Tokyo.
 Minutes later, as Doolittle raced south toward the city at a 30-foot altitude, he saw nine Japanese fighters a thousand feet above him.
 At a little past noon the first B-25 was over Tokyo.